We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Are reviews generally positive?

-- Are they in good standing with third-party organizations, such as the Better Business Bureau?
+- Are they in good standing with third-party organizations, such as the Better Business Bureau (BBB)?

-The FDA offer advice on buying contact lenses online.
-A reliable company should not attempt to substitute a different brand for which you have a prescription.
-Also, be wary of any firm that supplies contact lenses that do not exactly match the customer’s prescription.
+Also, people should be wary of any firm that supplies contact lenses that do not exactly match the customer’s prescription.

 A doctor may be able to offer specific recommendations for reliable brands and products.

 A person can work with their eye doctor to choose an option that is safe and works best for their prescription and eye health.

 For some, disposable contacts may work best, while others can use long-term contacts with no issues.
 People should look for contacts that will best fit their needs.

 A note on who should not use contact lenses

 It is important to note that contacts are not for everyone.
 According to the American Academy of Ophthalmology (AAOO), a person should reconsider using them if they are:

 Please note that the writer of this article has not tried these products.
 All information presented is purely research-based and correct at the time of publication.